RyanDillon94/results-summary-component-main/README.md

 ### What I learned

-- Mainly built on Laptop, had a lot of overriding styles when doing the finer details which took a bit of time to work out.
+- Mainly built on Laptop, had a lot of overwriting styles when doing the finer details which took a bit of time to work out.

 ### Continued development